-Feldpostbrief from Gertrud and Wilhelm Rühland dated 7 January 1944 to their son Joachim
+II .
+Feldpostbrief from Gertrud and Wilhelm Rühland to their son Joachim

-(source: Volksbund Deutsche Kriegsgräberfürsorge, Letzte Lebenszeichen – Briefe aus dem Krieg, p.
-164 ff. [translation from German]):
+His mother wrote to him (source: Volksbund Deutsche Kriegsgräberfürsorge, Letzte Lebenszeichen – Briefe aus dem Krieg, p.
+164 f. [all citations translated from German language]):

 “My dear Jochen!